jnk0le/Ring-Buffer/README.md

 ## notes

 - If ring buffer is allocated on the stack (local scope) or heap, it have to be explicitly cleared before use or be created using value initializing constructor
-- On cortex-m and similiar architectures, larger buffer sizes will generate larger instructions (execution might be slower due to waitstates or additional necessary instructions)

 ```
 Ringbuffer<uint8_t, 256> a; // global objects can use empty constructor // it is zero initialized through bss section